 Turns out, your brain may not be the only marker for your level of intelligence.

-A study by researchers from Brown University and Princeton University suggests that taller people may earn more money than short people because they’re smarter.
+A study by researchers from Brown University and Princeton University suggested that taller people may earn more money than short people.
 The authors used government data sets that collected the height, weight, intelligence, educational experience, and salaries of people born in the U.S. or the U.K. in 1958 and 1970 from their birth into adulthood.
-The results of their thorough analysis showed that the people who were tall as kids performed significantly better on cognitive tests.
-Plus, taller people tended to work in higher paying occupations that required greater intelligence and more advanced verbal and numerical skills.
+The results of their analysis showed that the people who were tall as kids performed significantly better on cognitive tests.
+Plus, taller people tended to work in higher-paying occupations that required greater intelligence and more advanced verbal and numerical skills.

 Your dominant hand may not automatically indicate you’re a genius, but it could have its advantages.
-In fact, lefties may have the upper hand (no pun intended) in reaping more cognitive benefits than righties.
-A small study from the University of Athens took about 100 university students and graduates, half left-handed and half right-handed, and gave them two cognitive tests.
-One challenged participants to make a trail through a batch of circles as quick as possible and the other included letter-number sequencing.
+In fact, lefties may have the upper hand in reaping more cognitive benefits than righties.
+A small study from the University of Athens took about 100 university students and graduates—half left-handed and half right-handed—and gave them two cognitive tests.
+One challenged participants to make a trail through a batch of circles as quickly as possible, and the other included letter-number sequencing.

-High body fat can have an impact on many aspects of your overall wellbeing, from your blood pressure to your heart health—and possibly your cognitive function.
-In a five-year study of more than 2,200 adults, researchers found that people with a body mass index (BMI) of 20 or less (the healthy BMI range is 18.5–24.9) could recall 56 percent of words in a vocabulary test, while obese participants (a BMI of 30 or higher) only remembered 44 percent.
+High body fat can have an impact on your overall wellbeing, from your blood pressure to your heart health—and possibly your cognitive function.
+In a five-year study of more than 2,200 adults, researchers found that people with a body mass index (BMI) of 20 or less (the healthy BMI range is between 18.5 and 24.9) could recall 56 percent of words in a vocabulary test, while obese participants (a BMI of 30 or higher) only remembered 44 percent.
 What’s more, the memory recall of the latter subjects dropped to 37.5 percent when they were retested five years later.